Greetings! Bjork here, checking in for Pinch of Yum’s monthly traffic and income report.

 So how does this knowledge help you grow your food blog?

-Hopefully with this knowledge, you’ll be less like to stress out if your ad revenue drastically changes from one quarter to to the next, and less stress = more productivity, and more productivity = more awesome content, and more awesome content helps you grow your blog.
+Hopefully, with this knowledge, you’ll be less like to stress out if your ad revenue drastically changes from one quarter to the next, and less stress = more productivity, and more productivity = more awesome content, and more awesome content helps you grow your blog.

 When I was in college (Go Gophers!)
 I figured out what I considered to be a pretty nifty “life hack.”
 When I’d start a new semester I’d ask my professors if they’d be willing to provide feedback on the papers I was required to write for their class.
 The answer was usually yes, provided I could get the paper to them in time for them to read through it.

 When a new paper was assigned I’d aim to finish it a week before the due date so I could print it out, bring it to class, and ask for their feedback.
 They’d look through the paper, offer some ideas for improvements, and a week later I’d turn in the paper with the updates made.
 I was never great at writing papers, so it was a simple way for me to give my grades a boost.

 It really came down to this: asking.

 Your blog can benefit from doing the same.
 Just ask.